Astrocytoma

 • Astrocytes also help the brain to process information

-What are the end of life symptoms of Astrocytoma?
+What are the end-of-life symptoms of Astrocytoma?

 As astrocytoma progresses, especially in advanced stages or high-grade tumours, individuals may experience end-of-life symptoms.
 These symptoms can vary depending on factors such as the tumour location, size, and individual variations.
 It's important to note that each person's experience may differ, and not all symptoms may be present.
 Here are some common end-of-life symptoms associated with astrocytoma: